top of page

 polly.campbell@ucr.edu

 I am fascinated by conflict as a driver of evolution, especially on sex chromosomes.
-The structure and evolution of Y chromosomes, and the under-appreciated diversity of mammalian sex chromosome systems are my current primary obsessions.
+The structure and evolution of Y chromosomes, the under-appreciated diversity of mammalian sex chromosome systems, and the diversity of sex are my current primary obsessions.
 Speciation genetics and mother-offspring negotiations in the prenatal environment are also high on the list.
 When I’m not wondering how I got so lucky and when They’re going to find out I don’t belong, I enjoy cacti, cats (selectively), dogs (indiscriminately), keeping conflict evolutionary, mountains, sunshine, trail running.

 swopnil.adhikari@email.ucr.edu